 2. Why would we buy a plane ticket to go somewhere, just to do something we could do back home?

 3. For the price of two people, we can live in many countries for a whole month and do several adventurous activities, go sight-seeing, eat out every night at local restaurants, sip Mojitos on the beach and party like a rock-star.
-All that while learning about the local culture and meeting local people.
+All while learning about the local culture and meeting local people.

 And you know what, resorts are probably your thing and it works for you but for that price tag it doesn’t work for us.